Irregular triads in 3-uniform hypergraphs: Abstract

-Along the way we address several questions arising from prior work on tame regularity in hypergraphs.
-We characterize the hereditary properties of $3$-uniform hypergraphs admitting the type of regular partitions appearing in \cite{Fox.2017bfo} as those that have finite weak VC-dimension.
-We also conjecture that the weakly stable properties are those admitting the sort of decomposition appearing in \cite{Ackerman.2017}, and show weakly stable properties admit decompositions with binary error.
+We also address several questions arising from prior work on tame regularity in hypergraphs.
+In particular, we characterize the hereditary properties of $3$-uniform hypergraphs admitting the type of regular partitions appearing in work of Fox et al. as those that have bounded slicewise $\VC$-dimension.
+This is again analogous to a recent non-quantitative result of Chernikov and Towsner.